Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Pairwise bounds under privacy: Le Cam and local Fano methods

 \subsubsection{Linear regression with fixed design}

 We turn now to the problem of linear regression.
 Concretely, for a given design matrix $X \in \R^{n \times d}$, consider the standard linear model

-where $\varepsilon \in \R^n$ is a sequence of independent, zero-mean noise variables.
+where $\varepsilon \in \R^n$ is a vector of independent, zero-mean random variables.
 By rescaling as needed, we may assume that $\optvar^* \in \optdomain = \Ball_2(1)$, the Euclidean ball of radius one.
 Moreover, we assume that a scaling constant $\stddev < \infty$ such that the noise sequence $|\varepsilon_i| \le \stddev$ for all $i$.
 Given the challenges of non-compactness exhibited by the location family estimation problems (cf.\ Proposition~\ref{proposition:location-family-bound}), this type of assumption is required for non-trivial results.
 We also assume that $X$ has rank $d$; otherwise, the design matrix $X$ has a non-trivial nullspace and $\optvar^*$ cannot be estimated even when $\stddev = 0$.

 With the model~\eqref{eqn:regression-model} in place, let us consider estimation of $\optvar^*$ in the squared $\ell_2$-error, where we provide $\diffp$-locally differentially private views of the response $Y = \{Y_i\}_{i=1}^n$.
 By following the outline established in Section~\ref{sec:pairwise-corollaries}, we provide a sharp characterization of the $\diffp$-private minimax rate. \simplefixed{ In stating the result, we let $\singval_j(A)$ denote the $j$th singular value of a matrix $A$.

-\begin{proposition} Consider estimation in the fixed design regression model~\eqref{eqn:regression-model}, where the variables $Y_i$ and are $\diffp$-locally differentially private for some $\diffp \in [0, 1]$.
-There exist universal constants $0 < c_\ell \le c_u < \infty$ such that
+(See Section~\ref{sec:proof-fixed-design} for the proof.) \begin{proposition} In the fixed design regression model where the variables $Y_i$ and are $\diffp$-locally differentially private for some $\diffp \in [0, 1]$,